harry-sm/BittrexRx/README.md

 ### bittrexRx.getCandle(market: string, tickIntervalType: TickIntervalValue)
 Fetches the OHLC (Open, High, Low, Close) of a market for a given time period.

+> **Note:**  This method relies v2 API of Bittrex.
+Very little is known about this version of the API and is subjected to change without warning!

 #### Parameters